About Us

 For Jessica, independent schools have always been an environment in which she thrives and is her best self.
 At Brimmer, she appreciates the comradery among faculty and staff and enjoys the feeling of contributing and adding perspective to the Brimmer community.

-When Jessica is not at work, she spends her time exercising, cooking, reading, learning and talking about diversity, and raising her children.
+When Jessica is not at work, she spends her time exercising, cooking, reading, building Lego sets, and raising her children.

 • Photo of Tess Cicala